carlosaicrag/module-4-resources/week10/d1/db_intro.md

 - Made up of a specific set of columns which specify the type of data, and rows which hold the actual data
 - ex: users

-bring up an example database in postbird to look at tables and different types of columns

 ## creating database entities